 Key Takeaways

-Utilyze uses NVIDIA’s Nsight Perf SDK to cycle through hardware counters across rolling time windows, so overhead is negligible and measurement runs continuously in production.
+Utilyze uses NVIDIA’s Nsight Perf SDK to cycle through hardware counters in rolling time windows, delivering near-zero overhead and continuous production-safe monitoring.

 Hacker News Comment Review